 Ships Named After Living Persons

-On 10 February 2012 Navy Secretary Ray Mabus announced that the newest ship in the Navy inventory will be named in honor of former Arizona Rep. Gabrielle Giffords.
-The Navy’s fifth Independence-variant littoral combat ship, 10th in the LCS series, will be commissioned as the USS Gabrielle Giffords, Mabus said during a ceremony in the Pentagon’s center courtyard.
+On 10 February 2012 Navy Secretary Ray Mabus announced that the Navy’s fifth Independence-variant littoral combat ship, 10th in the LCS series, will be commissioned as the USS Gabrielle Giffords, Mabus said during a ceremony in the Pentagon’s center courtyard.
 “You make this occasion special by your presence,” Mabus told Giffords.
 “What you did in Congress for our military, and for those who serve in it, gave substance to what America feels for those in uniform.”

 Naming LCS-10 the USS Gabrielle Giffords violates the practice of naming LCS vessels after American midsized cities, small towns and communities.
 Her closest link to the sea services appears to be the fact that she served on the House Committee on Armed Services Air and Land Forces Subcommittee, which conducts oversight of ammunition programs, Army and Air Force acquisition programs, all Navy and Marine Corps aviation programs, and National Guard and Army and Air Force National Guard and Reserve.
 Mabus said that Giffords' work as a member of the House Armed Services Committee had helped the Navy use more alternative fuels and renewable energy.
 And "We also need to note your devotion to one particular naval officer," he said -- Giffords' husband, retired Navy Capt. and former NASA astronaut Mark Kelly.